Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 My best is not good enough

-I noticed I was the only one getting these comments and in truth, I wasn’t the weakest link in the group by far.
-It was because I was female.
+I noticed I was the only one getting these remarks and being treated differently.
+I wasn’t the weakest link in the group by far.
+It was just because I was female.

 Each time I got a comment it chipped away at my fleeting confidence just a little.